 - Learn how to check your blood pressure at home.

 - Stay at a healthy weight.
 This is especially important if you put on weight around your waist.
 If you are overweight, losing even 10 pounds can help you lower your blood pressure.

 - If you drink alcohol, drink moderately.
-Limit alcohol to 2 drinks a day for men and 1 drink a day for women.
+Limit alcohol to two drinks a day for men and one drink a day for women.

-- Try to limit the amount of sodium you eat to less than 1,500 mgs a day.
+- Try to limit the amount of sodium you eat to less than 2300 mg a day.
 Follow the DASH (Dietary Approaches to Stop Hypertension) eating plan.
 This plan can help you lower blood pressure.
 Its focus is on fruits, vegetables, healthy fats, and low-fat dairy foods.
 This type of eating plan can help you lose weight and lower your risk for heart disease.

 - Don’t smoke.
 Smoking increases your risk for heart attack and stroke.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.